Ensure that text highlighting during playback does not impede the ability to read the text.

 - Can I only apply background shading?

 Also consider the medium.
-Increasing the font size might seem to be a good choice to make the active text more pronounced, but the practical result may be text that jumps around on the page in ebooks.
+Increasing the font size might seem to be a good choice to make the active text more pronounced, but the practical result may be text that jumps around on the page in an EPUB.
 As one paragraph loses focus, for example, its text size will shrink and the next will increase, causing the layout to "move" on the user.
 It may also be the case that text that was visible when the page was originally rendered will get pushed out of the viewport as the new highlighting is applied.

 When text is synchronized during playback, it can also be styled to make it more obvious which passage is being narrated.